Elinor Morgenthau: Biography

-Born to a Jewish family in New York City, the daughter of Lisette "Settie" (née Lehman) and Morris Fatman, a clothing manufacturer.
+Elinor Lehman Fatman was born to a Jewish family in New York City, the daughter of Lisette "Settie" (née Lehman) and Morris Fatman, a clothing manufacturer.
 Her grandfather was Mayer Lehman, a co-founder of Lehman Brothers.
 She had one older sister, Margaret.
 She attended the Jacobi School for girls and then graduated from Vassar College with a degree in theater in 1913.
 After school, she taught acting at the Henry Street Settlement where she met her future husband Henry Morgenthau Jr., the son of ambassador Henry Morgenthau Sr. They married in 1915 and settled in Dutchess County, New York where her husband became involved in local politics and operated a farm which they named Fishkill Farms.
 Morgenthau also became active in politics and served as the speaker for the state Democratic Committee Women’s Division.

 In 1916, she and her husband became close friends with Eleanor and Franklin D. Roosevelt; like the Morgenthaus, the Roosevelts were active Democrats in predominantly Republican Dutchess County.
 The Morgenthaus actively campaigned for FDR thereafter and after Roosevelt was elected president, her husband was appointed as Secretary of Treasury in 1934.
 The Morgenthaus were the only Jewish family with whom the Roosevelts were intimate, and Eleanor Roosevelt resigned from the Colony Club of New York in protest of its refusal to admit her friend.
 In 1941, Elinor Morgenthau became Eleanor Roosevelt's assistant in the Office of Civilian Defense.
 As a close personal friend of Eleanor Roosevelt, Morgenthau was influential in convincing the president to take a more active role in supporting World War II refugees through the creation of the War Refugee Board.